karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 GROUP BY pt.category
 ORDER BY quantity DESC;
 ```
-There are 4 different categories consisting of Classic, Supreme, Veggie and Chicken.
+There are 4 categories: Classic, Supreme, Veggie and Chicken.

 ### 11. What is the average order value?
 ```